sgaudart/cmdb/NEEDS.md

 ## Introduction

+My point of view :

+A CMDB provides an organized view of your network's configuration data and a way to examine that data from any perspective.

+## Most important features

 I would like to develop a project to design a CMDB tool with the following features:
 - flexible
 - ergonomic = nice frontend to use